Overview

 Ancient Greeks and Egyptians used Chamomile to treat skin redness and dryness.
 Chamomile has also been used to help treat stomach issues.

-Learn more about Chamomilla Recutita Flower ExtractCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Chamomilla Recutita Flower ExtractCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.